ISI-MIP/isimip-files-api/README.md

 In order to run the api service with systemd three scripts need to be added to `/etc/systemd/system`

 ```
-# in /etc/systemd/system/isimip-api.service
+# in /etc/systemd/system/isimip-files-api.service

 [Unit]
-Description=pseudo-service to start/stop all isimip-api services
+Description=pseudo-service to start/stop all isimip-files-api services

 [Service]
 Type=oneshot